sney-js/react-static-boilerplate/README.md

 }
 ```

 `pages` describe content model names on your contentful that you want to generate routes for.
-Pages should have 2 required fields: `title` and `name`. `name` becomes the url part for that page. `parentField` determines the field that links to another one of the above `pages` that is used as parent path for final url generation.
+Pages should have 2 required fields: `title` and `name`. `name` becomes the url part for that page.

+`parentField` determines the field that links to another one of the above `pages` that is used as parent path for final url generation.
+If you have a fixed parent path string, use `parentPath`.

 `defaultLocale` must correspond to the default locale configured on your space.